 4. Therapy vs Coaching

-There are various forms of coaching, just like there are many different types of therapy: there is executive coaching dealing with learning leadership / executive skills, career coaching which teaches skills necessary in finding one’s self in new career, change of career or advancing in one’s current position; there is also life coaching which deals with more general/personal issues such as relationships, sense of self, goals or dreams, or finding one’s self in the world.
+There are various forms of coaching, just like there are many different types of therapy: there is executive coaching dealing with learning leadership and executive skills, career coaching which teaches skills necessary in finding one’s self in a new career, change of career or advancing in one’s current position; there is also life coaching which deals with more general/personal issues such as relationships, sense of self, goals or dreams, or finding one’s self in the world.

 Choosing the right approach will depend on many factors, such as personality style, budget, type of a problem and what we try to achieve.
 For example, someone very introverted and introspective might strongly benefit from psychoanalysis, whereas such approach could seem like a waste of time for someone proactive, extraverted and prioritising the environment over introspection.
 The second person could most likely benefit from CBT, whereas CBT might seem too shallow or too intensive for someone who is introverted.
 It’s not a rule, however, and each person can benefit from all approaches, as long as they are committed and prepared to make long lasting changes.